MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-push-notifications.md

 - Notify technicians they have been assigned a booking.
 - Remind technicians to enter important business data.

-There are 2 ways to enable push notifications for your organization.
+There are two ways to enable push notifications for your organization.

-1. Enable the push notification Cloud flow that is included with Dynamics Field Service.
+1. Enable the push notification cloud flow included with Dynamics 365 Field Service.
 The included push notification notifies technicians when they have been assigned a booking.
-2. Create a custom push notification based on custom triggers using the Power Automate Send Push Notification V2 connector.
+2. Create a custom push notification based on custom triggers using the Power Automate **Send Push Notification V2** connector.

 ## Prerequisites